Welcome to the Jensen Lab

 The immunotherapy approach is remarkably effective at curing cancer in mice, and the Jensen lab was created to turn this breakthrough into treatments that save children's lives.
-Working together with partner organizations such as the Fred Hutchinson Cancer Research Center and City of Hope, the lab's team is preparing to guide a new generation of immunotherapies from the lab to the clinic.
+Working together with partner organizations such as Fred Hutch and City of Hope, the lab's team is preparing to guide a new generation of immunotherapies from the lab to the clinic.

 Turning research discoveries into life-saving therapies

 To accelerate this immunotherapy research, Seattle Children's is completing a multi-million-dollar cell manufacturing facility that will be among a small handful of pediatric facilities meeting strict FDA requirements for manufacturing cells.
 There, the Jensen lab will conduct Phase II trials on T-cell treatments for leukemia and lymphoma, and develop similar therapies targeting many other cancers.
 As the research progresses, it may be only a matter of time before these treatments break the grip of cancers that affect children, and make key contributions to therapies that also save adults.

 Michael Jensen, MD, is a renowned pediatric cancer researcher.
 He joined Seattle Children's in 2010 after spending 13 years at City of Hope, where he was director of the Pediatric Cancer Program and co-leader of the Cancer Immunotherapeutics and Tumor Immunology department.